N. I. Lobachevsky State University of Nizhny Novgorod: 2022

 A joint team of UNN chemists and biophysicists develops dual-action antitumour drugs that combine the most effective approaches to cancer therapy: photodynamic therapy and chemotherapy.

 Scientists at Lobachevsky University have completed testing a new method of electro-optical detection of terahertz radiation pulses, which allows seeing through opaque materials and can be used for non-destructive testing of materials and for scanning luggage at airports.

-Researchers from the UNN Institute of Chemistry, together with their colleagues from the Mendeleev Russian University of Chemistry and Technology and the Tula-TECH Research and Education Center, have developed a system for automated synthesis of metal nanoparticles.
+Researchers from the UNN Institute of Chemistry, together with colleagues from the Mendeleev Russian University of Chemistry and Technology and the Tula-TECH Research and Education Center, developed a system for automated synthesis of metal nanoparticles.